Because story times model positive family engagement…

-With our Toddler Time story telling sessions at the library, your child will experience literature through interactive play, games, music, and more!
+With our Preschool Time story telling sessions at the library, your child will experience literature through interactive play, games, music, and more!
 Also during these unique storytelling sessions with your child, you will have the opportunity to get involved in assisting your child with the activities, which can also be played at home for a fun family learning activity.

 This program is encouraged for kids ages 3 to 5 years.
 Caregivers and grandparents are welcome to bring older siblings if necessary.

 How does my child benefit from Story Times?

 While Preschool Time is an exciting, interactive activity for both kids and their adults, there are quite a lot of developmental benefits that stem from storytelling during adolescence.
 Through simple group activities, your child is learning social skills, listening skills, early STEM concepts, and so much more.